Original Folkloristic Radio Programming

 Rachel interviewing the owner of R&S Barbecue.

 This interesting piece is a focus on Monroe style bar-b-que, a unique tradition in Kentucky.
 Most of Kentucky uses a tomato based bar-b-que sauce, but Monroe County has a vinegar based sauce.
 The program focuses on what makes this practice special and those who carry on the tradition today.
+Listen to it here.

 The four restaurants Rachel visited and features on the program: